alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-29-tawassul-through-messenger-and-awliya.md

 group1: true
 locale: en
 lang: en
-excerpt: "A dispute arose between a person and me.
+summary: "A dispute arose between a person and me.
 This person has memorized the Qur'an and has already performed Hajj to the Sacred House of Allah."
 ---

 ### Question: